01 October 2019 at 00:00:00 GMT, online

 As indicated above, on tab Important Dates

 This competition will not be judged on modelling (which is optional) or graphic design skills, but on the quality of the thinking and the empirical results that emerge from it.
-Students are asked to include the following steps in their design process.

 A huge amount of thought will need to given to not only the materials but also the way they fit together and into the ground (see figures below).